 If your showerhead is getting funky, remove and soak it for awhile in white vinegar—it will break up mineral buildup that clogs up holes over time.
 Finding mold in the bathroom shower?
 Make sure your ceiling fan is clean.
 This could be a rather frightening experience, as most folks have never taken the grill off their bath fan.

 Every year dozens of house fires are caused by lint build-up in dryer exhaust vent hoses.
 According to the U.S. Fire Administration’s (USFA’s) National Fire Incident Reporting System nearly 3,000 clothes dryer fires are reported every year—causing an estimated five deaths, 100 injuries, and $35 million dollars in property loss.
 And it’s not just a fire hazard.
 Lint severely reduces your dryers’ efficiency.
 Some handyman experts say cleaning the dryer vent can cut the laundry-related portion of your electric or gas bill by as much as 20%.
 However, if you have a gas-fueled dryer—DO NOT pull it forward.
 That’s when it’s best to call a handyman or handywoman who really knows what they’re doing!

 NO TIME?
 NO PROBLEM.

 If you don’t have time or interest in any of these weekend warrior project, no worries.
-Neil Kelly’s Handyman division specializes in professional home repairs.
+Neil Kelly’s Handyman Services division specializes in professional home repairs.
 We bring the same commitment to quality, safety, and professionalism that we do in our award-winning Design/Build group.
-And they’re a darn nice bunch of fellas!
+And they’re a darn nice bunch of folks!